July 30, 2017

 Looking down at the basin below and the mountains beyond and the hills and valleys reaching out to the horizon, I think about this fragment of a memory I have from when I was 12 or 13, riding downtown with my parents to Saturday Market.
 Prairie Home Companion was on, and Garrison Keillor was saying something about time and heaven and his parents.
 He said that he hoped heaven existed, because he never had the chance to properly repay them.
 If he had all the time in the world, he never could have repaid them.
 And so he hoped that there was something, somewhere, that could.

 I stop for a break halfway down, and the rock I’m standing on gives way, sending me slipping into a knot of broken branches.
 I only tumble maybe five feet until I grab a root to stop myself, but I’m almost inoperatively scared and shaky afterward.
-By the time I make it back to proper trail, my hands are visibly trembling, and I have to sit for a while to pull it together.
+By the time I make it back to something like a proper trail, my hands are visibly trembling, and I have to sit for a while to pull it together.

 Far below I can just hear the East Fork Quinault rumbling down to Enchanted Valley.
 The sun’s just setting behind the Burke Range, turning Mount Anderson the most remarkable shade of blue.
 But I barely see any of it.
-I sit in the middle of the trail for fifteen minutes, cross legged with my head in my hands, just focusing on breathing, until I feel vaguely normal again.
+I sit in the middle of the path for fifteen minutes, cross legged with my head in my hands, just focusing on breathing, until I feel vaguely normal again.

 But then it’s most beautiful evening, walking through sunset meadows as the light slowly softens.
 There’s still steep snow here and there, but nothing like before, and the creeks and blooming flowers are so gorgeous, I forget all the trouble.

-I’m rambling through an open, sidehilling section of trail, humming tunelessly to myself, when I hear a sort of thunder to the left.
+I’m rambling through an open, steep section of trail, humming tunelessly to myself, when I hear a sort of thunder to the left.
 My first thought is an avalanche, but that makes no sense: I’m on snow, and it’s not moving, and in any case there’s nowhere near enough of it to have a respectable avalanche.
 I look down, and it turns out to be an enormous herd of elk, not so much running away as slowly packing up, not so much scared as vaguely perturbed.

 “We weren’t quite finished with dinner, sir.”